Highway of Tears

 The Murder of Ramona Wilson

 In 1994, Ramona Lisa Wilson was 16 years old and living with her family in Smithers, British Columbia.
-Ramona was part of the Gitxsan nations and the youngest of six children in her family.
-She had a bubbly personality was known as a jokester and was well-liked by people.
+Ramona was a member of the Gitxsan Nation and the youngest of six children.
+Known for her bubbly personality and sense of humor, she was well-liked by those around her.

-Ramona played outfield on the local baseball team sponsored by the Native Friendship Center and also worked as a dishwasher at Smitty's, a popular chain restaurant.
-Her mother, Matilda Wilson remembered Ramona telling her at the age of 12 that she wanted to be a psychologist and be the first in her family to attend university.
+Ramona played outfield on the local baseball team sponsored by the Native Friendship Center and worked as a dishwasher at Smitty’s, a popular chain restaurant.
+Her mother, Matilda Wilson, remembered Ramona telling her at the age of 12 that she wanted to become a psychologist and be the first in their family to attend university.

 Ramona Lisa Wilson (Hazlitt)